subpolare/python/2023-Virology-Immunology.md

-# 🦠 Virology and Immunology (Spring and Autumn, 2023)
+# 🦠 Virology and Immunology

 Introductory Virology and Immunology classes for high school students based on the [Flint's Virology](https://disk.yandex.ru/i/oszn3EVmHo5XiA), [Janeway's Immunobiology](https://disk.yandex.ru/i/yxtCqMzjfZwCoA) and various data from modern research.
+The course of lectures was delivered in the spring and autumn of 2023.

 | № | Links | Hand-drown | Description |
 | :-----: | :-----: | :-----: | :----- |